naveensilver/Docker/README.md

     docker push naveensilver/repo-1:version1
 ```

 Note: We can't push Multiple Image at a time.
-Each Repo is having only one image.
-If you push new image in same repo, old image will be deleted.
+Each Repo is having only one image version.
+If you push same image version in same repo, old image version will be deleted.

 Using `docker pull naveensilver/repo-1:version1` can get image from docker registry.